aydanh2005/Fashion_MNIST_Task2_Project/README.md

 ### CNN

-The CNN uses convolutional layers, max-pooling layers, dense layers, dropout, and a softmax output layer.
-Images were normalized and reshaped to 28 × 28 × 1.
+The CNN was implemented using TensorFlow/Keras.
+The architecture includes two convolutional layers with max-pooling, followed by a dense layer, dropout regularization, and a softmax output layer.

+Images were normalized and reshaped to 28 × 28 × 1 before training.
+The model was trained using the Adam optimizer and categorical cross-entropy loss.

 ### Random Forest

-The Random Forest classifier was trained on flattened 784-dimensional pixel vectors.
-It was used as a classical machine learning baseline for comparison with the CNN.
+The Random Forest classifier was implemented using scikit-learn.
+Images were flattened into 784-dimensional pixel vectors before training.

+The final configuration used 100 trees, entropy splitting criterion, maximum depth of 100, square-root feature selection, and a fixed random state for reproducibility.

 ## Evaluation Metrics